fix

 I would encourage all adopters of CVSS to regularly review the specification document (available https://www.first.org/cvss/specification-document) to ensure they understand its scoring attributes and keep their scoring as calibrated as possible.

 OK, I could go on but I think I’ve dunked on CVSS long enough to get my point across.
-If not CVSS what do other organizations use?
-Being a pen-tester and having worked with many other companies vulnerability or pen-test reports I think one of the most common approaches I’ve seen is ...
+If not CVSS, what do other organizations use?
+Being a pentester and having worked with many other organization's vulnerability or pentest reports I think one of the most common approaches I’ve seen is ...

 Custom or Proprietary Vulnerability Scoring

 In one case a stored XSS requiring administrative privileges was rated a Critical vulnerability.
 Sure XSS is a very serious issue, but if that is the marker for a Critical what would an unauthenticated remote code execution (RCE) to root be?
-There's really no denying these 2 classes of issue represent a significantly different levels of severity and the RCE should always be addressed first, but a developer fixing these issues would never know it based off of a biased indefensible proprietary score.
+There's no denying these 2 classes of issues represent significantly different levels of severity and the RCE should always be addressed first, but a developer fixing these issues would never know it based on a biased indefensible proprietary score.
 An expression involving foxes guarding a hen house comes to mind.
 If custom or proprietary systems are not reliable or trustworthy where does this leave us?
-Back to the understanding ..
+Back to the understanding.

 Common Vulnerability Scoring Systems (CVSS') Are A Necessary Evil